 If you need to change the behaviour of the field, you can click on the field name in the Fields pane and select a different field type (for example, a field containing “age” may need to be changed to categorical):-

 The order in which the fields are listed in the Fields pane can be important.
 If you don’t have a category on the X-axis, the first field is taken as the main category and subsequent fields are sub-categories:-

 Each year and the sales for each salesperson

-Each sales person and their yearly sales
+Each salesperson and their yearly sales

 The wonderful thing is that with Charticulator you don’t start off by dictating where a field will be placed in a chart, whether it’s on the axis or legend for instance.
 This means that we have the freedom to choose, change our minds and try things out.
-This is what give Charticulator its great flexibility.
+This is what gives Charticulator its great flexibility.

 Next up, the Glyph pane.
 You will see the glyph that we are using in the Glyph pane, in our case a rectangle Mark (for simplicity we’ve removed the text label)

 Well, what exactly is a “glyph”?
 A glyph represents a single row of data